Jeep Avenger vs GAC Aion V

 Feature Showdown

-The Jeep Avenger features a 10.3-inch touchscreen, while the GAC Aion V gets a 14.6-inch display and 8.9-inch instruments.
+The Jeep Avenger features a 10.3-inch touchscreen paired with a 10.3-inch digital dash, while the GAC Aion V gets a 14.6-inch display and 8.9-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The GAC Aion V counters with wireless charging, panoramic roof, heated front seats, ventilated seats and power tailgate that the Jeep Avenger does not offer.
+The GAC Aion V counters with wireless charging, panoramic roof, heated front seats, ventilated seats, power tailgate and V2L that the Jeep Avenger does not offer.
 Which feature set matters more depends on your daily routine and priorities.

-Interior trim differs: the Jeep Avenger gets digital jane fabric upholstery while the GAC Aion V offers pvc.
+Interior trim differs: the Jeep Avenger gets cloth upholstery while the GAC Aion V offers pvc.
 Climate control is 1-zone in the Jeep Avenger and 2-zone in the GAC Aion V.

 Drivetrain